IQuOD/wodpy/README.md

 ##### pandas

-`profile.df()` returns a pandas `DataFrame`, with per-level information as columns and per-profile information as keys in a `.meta` attribute:
+`profile.df()` returns a pandas `DataFrame`, with per-level information as columns and per-profile information as keys in a `.attrs` attribute:

 **Columns:**
  - `oxygen`: oxygen content (mL / L)